seecr/autotest/README.rst

 performance   20
 =========== =======

-The default level is INTEGRATION.
+The default level is ``unit``.
 Test levels are provides as attributes on the tester:

 .. code:: python

   @test.critical
   def a_critical_test():
       pass

 Tests can also be put at a certain level with an option: